A stochastic algorithm for deterministic multistage optimization problems: SDDP selection function: lower approximations in the linear-convex framework

-In~\Cref{SDDP:stability}, we establish a stability property of the Bellman operators given by~\Cref{Bellman:linear-convex}.
+In Proposition~\ref{SDDP:stability}, we establish a stability property of the Bellman operators given by Equation~\eqref{Bellman:linear-convex}.
 The image of a Lipschitz continuous function by the operator $\B_t$ will also be Lipschitz continuous and we give an explicit (conservative) Lipschitz constant.
-The proof relies on a generalization of Hoffman's Lemma \cite[Theorem 9]{Bu.Ts1996} that bounds from above the distance between the image by a linear mapping of a point and a convex set. \begin{proposition} Under \Cref{hypo:linear-convex}, for every $t\in \ce{0,T-1}$, given a constant $L_{t+1} > 0$, there exist a constant $L_t > 0$ such that if $\func : \X \to \overline{\R}$ is convex and $L_{t+1}$-Lipschitz continuous on $X_{t+1}$ then $\B_t\left( \func \right)$ is $L_t$-Lipschitz continuous on $X_t$. \end{proposition}